-August 16, 2023 EPSD 9 Dress Code Policy Statement Acceptable Unacceptable All clothing should cover underpants, midriffs, buttocks and cleavage.
+EPSD 9 Dress Code Policy Statement Acceptable Unacceptable All clothing should cover underpants, midriffs, buttocks and cleavage.
 See-through garments must be worn with appropriate coverage underneath that meet the minimum requirement of dress code.
 All students must wear shoes at all times and should be safe for the school environment.
 Shoes with attached wheels (Example: "Heelys") are not allowed at school.

 Clothing must cover areas from one armpit across to the other armpit.
 Shorts must be down to approximately 5 inches in length on the upper thighs.
 Tops must have shoulder straps.

-And have fixed Headgear including hats, hoods, bandanas, ski mask and caps are not allowed on campus unless permitted for religious, medical, safety, or other reasons approved by school admin.
-Beanies are allowed in cold weather on playground areas.
-Sunglasses may not be worn inside the building.
-CELAND Has YOUR Any disruptive or distracting mode of clothing or appearance that substantially and adversely impacts the educational process is not acceptable.
+Any disruptive or distracting mode of clothing or appearance that substantially and adversely impacts the educational process is not acceptable.
 This includes, but is not limited to, material relating to drugs, alcohol, profanity, obscenity, nudity, racism, violent or criminal themes and gang activity.

-STEAR PARTY OF THE LET'S GO BRANDON
+In addition:

+- Cologne and perfume should be limited due to safety and allergy concerns.
+Cologne, perfume, body spray need to be left at home. - Dressing in layers allows for comfortable weather changes throughout the day.
+Please be sure to label your child's clothing.